 Looking for a Trimbox alternative?

 Gmailytics is a transparent Gmail cleanup tool — bulk delete thousands of emails by sender, one-click unsubscribe, and clear public pricing.
-Same core features as Trimbox, with prices you can actually see before signing up.
+Free tier covers 2,000 cleanups/mo.
+Need more?
+Pro is $7/quarter or $24/year — cancel anytime.
+A lower upfront commitment than Trimbox's $69.

 Gmailytics vs Trimbox — Head-to-Head